 - If you are playing the U.S. version of the game the second boss will seem to be another Godzilla until you punch it to reveal that it's the Showa MechaGodzilla.

 - Red Sky, Take Warning: The final stage after Bagan shows up.

-- Regional Bonus: The English version of the game replaced the Heisei MechaGodzilla with his Showa counterpart and removed the head crest from Super Godzilla's head and the Navel Beam's copy.
+- Regional Bonus: The English version of the game replaced the Heisei MechaGodzilla with his Showa counterpart (you even start the fight against Fake Godzilla) and removed the head crest from Super Godzilla's head and the Navel Beam's copy.